Jerrysuper123/Movie-Title-Listing/movie-titles/README.md

 - added search name and filter by name to improve user exp
 - added carousell to entice viewers with a call to action to sign up
 - expanded the usage of the navbar to include other pages, also fixed the navbar so that it follows users whereever it goes
+- added scrollup top buttons as the list gets longer for better user experience

 ## Tech stack